imanghafoori1/laravel-microscope/README.md

 - It checks all the imports (`use` statements) to be valid and reports invalid ones.
 - It autocorrects some references, no ambiguity is around the class name.
-- It can understand the laravel aliased classes so `use Request;` would be valid.
+- It can understand the Laravel aliased classes, so `use Request;` would be valid.

 <a name="bad_practices"></a>